darshanthenge03-cloud/azure-container-platform/README.md

 ---

-# Project Overview
+# 📖 Project Overview

-This repository demonstrates a complete Azure DevOps workflow built using modern cloud-native technologies.
+This project demonstrates a complete Azure DevOps implementation using modern cloud-native technologies.

-The project provisions Azure infrastructure using Terraform, containerizes a Python Flask application using Docker, stores images in Azure Container Registry, and deploys applications automatically to Azure Container Apps using GitHub Actions.
+The solution provisions Azure infrastructure using Terraform, containerizes a Flask-based web application using Docker, stores images within Azure Container Registry, and deploys applications automatically to Azure Container Apps using GitHub Actions.

-The objective was not only to deploy an application but also to implement the practices commonly used in real DevOps environments:

-* Infrastructure as Code
-* CI/CD automation
-* Containerized workloads
-* Centralized logging
-* Application monitoring
-* Secure Azure authentication
+The application itself is designed as an Azure DevOps Dashboard that visually represents the deployment platform, cloud architecture, and CI/CD workflow used throughout the project.

 ---

+# 🌐 Application Dashboard

+The dashboard provides a visual representation of the cloud platform and deployment architecture.

+Features include:

+- Responsive Bootstrap UI
+- Azure-themed design
+- Technology stack overview
+- Deployment information
+- Environment status
+- Monitoring integration details
+- Health endpoint
+- Containerized deployment

+---

-# Architecture
+# 🏗 Architecture

 ```mermaid
 flowchart TD